Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: Details for Numerical experiments

-In addition, we note the following observations: (i). the value of $\kappa\propto \exp(- \frac{\eta 4(1 + \mu)}{(1 - \mu)^3} \int_0^{\infty} ds (\partial L)^2)$ is related to the speed of convergence since it depends on the integral of gradient along the training trajectory, implying that a faster speed of convergence would possibly lead to a smaller $\int_0^{\infty} ds (\partial L)^2$ which then leads to a larger $\kappa$; (ii). a smaller $\kappa$ implies a better sparsity and generalization performance for sparse regression, because the objective function in Corollary~\ref{prop:apa=2} will be closer to the $\ell_1$-norm.
+is related to the speed of convergence since it depends on the integral of gradient along the training trajectory, implying that a faster speed of convergence would possibly lead to a smaller $\int_0^{\infty} ds (\partial L)^2$ which then leads to a larger $\kappa$; (ii). a smaller $\kappa$ implies a better sparsity and generalization performance for sparse regression, because the objective function in Corollary~\ref{prop:apa=2} will be closer to the $\ell_1$-norm.

 Now let $\kappa^{HBF}$ and $\kappa^{IGRF}$ be $\kappa$ obtained from HBF and IGRF, respectively.
 As HB converges faster than GD in practice, then $\partial L$ becomes neglectable very quickly for HBF if it converges too fast, and, according to our observation (i) above, we conclude that $\kappa^{HBF} > \kappa^{IGRF}$.
 Then according to our observation (ii) above, IGRF will generalize better than HBF.
 On the other hand, if the speed of convergence of HBF and that of IGRF are similar (e.g., blue line in Fig.~\ref{fig:dln_train_error}), then HBF and IGRF will have similar values of $\Phi = \int_{0}^{\infty}ds (\partial L )^2$ while $\kappa^{HBF}$ additionally depends on a coefficient $\frac{1 + \mu}{(1 - \mu)^{3}} > 1$, thus it is possible that in this cae $\kappa^{HBF} < \kappa^{IGRF}$, which implies that HBF will generalize better in this case.
 In summary, there might exist a tension between the speed of convergence and the generalization for HB, i.e., if HB converges too fast, $\kappa$ would be larger for HB hence solutions of GD would enjoy better generalization properties.